 Despite the demands the past weeks have presented, Gilman says he has no hesitation about his career in medicine.
 “I wasn’t supposed to be anything in life.
 Anything I’ve done, I’m not supposed to have done.”

-As a child, Gilman recalls reading a book about a physician with a speech impediment.
+As a child, Gilman recalls reading a book about a physician with a speech difference.
 It was the first clear realization he had that he could have a career as a doctor.
 He still has the book today.
 “Look at the job that I have – I have to command the room,” Gilman said of how important communication is.
 “In a critical situation, I have to talk.
 I need you on the airway, I need you to administer this drug.”

 “I hope to say to people who stutter that you can be anything you want to be in the world,” he continued.
 “First, you have to imagine and visualize it, and then you have to actually go through a plan and realize it.
 For me, getting from point A to point B had many ups and downs, but it’s all a journey.”

 “Stuttering has given me a lot of empathy for people of all walks of life,” he adds.
 “I know everyone in the hospital, and everyone knows me.
 I talk to everyone.”

 He knows that stuttering can put people who stutter at a disadvantage, but he encourages those interested in medicine or any other field to keep pursuing their dreams.
 “You’re going to have your bad days.
 You’re going to feel like I can’t do this anymore, and you’re going to have blocks on every word.
 Have your outlet.”

 Outside of the hospital and life with his fiancée, Maribel, Dr. Gilman’s outlet is music.
 Ever since he tried rhyming and hip hop on his own at age 12, he has found music to be an outlet that has allowed him to express himself, unhindered and with immense joy.